onja-org/w2_css_animation_debug/README.md

 # Wildlands Conservation - Animation Debug Lab

+## 🌟 First Things First: See the Vision

+**Before you start debugging, explore the working version to understand what you're building toward:**

+- Open `index-solution.html` in your browser
+- Navigate through all the pages: `savanna-solution.html`, `ocean-solution.html`, `cave-solution.html`, `contact-solution.html`
+- Experience the smooth animations, beautiful layouts, and professional interactions
+- **This is your target** - elegant, accessible, and engaging wildlife conservation pages

+**Then look at the broken version and feel the pain:**
+- Open `index.html` and see the chaos
+- Notice how dramatically different it feels from the polished solution
+- **Your mission**: Transform the disasters back into the beautiful working version!

+---

 ## 🚨 URGENT: Critical Bug Fixes Needed

 The Wildlands Conservation website is broken just hours before tomorrow's major donor presentation!
 The development team is counting on you to identify and fix the critical issues that are preventing the site from making the impact it needs.